supervisitor20/MyJobs/doc/source/developers/myblocks/secureblocks.rst

 * If parent site relationship is not set up, do the following:

- * Navigate to Company, edit desired child company (currently my.jobs)
+ * Navigate to SeoSite, edit desired child site (currently my.jobs)

  * Under "parent_site" drop down, select desired parent site (secure.my.jobs)

  * Save

-* Navigate to the site configuration for the child site
+* Navigate to the active site configuration for the child site

  * Check the box labled 'Use secure blocks'